-Five-Year Review: Non-signatory Egypt has expressed its support for efforts to protect civilians from cluster munitions, but sees military utility in the weapons and has objected to key provisions of the convention and the process that created it.
+Summary: Non-signatory Egypt says it supports efforts to protect civilians from cluster munitions, but sees military utility in the weapons and objects to key provisions of the convention as well as the process that created it.
 Egypt abstained from voting on a key UN resolution on the convention in December 2016.
 It has participated in several meetings of the convention, most recently in 2013.

-Egypt is a producer, importer, exporter, and possesses stockpiles of cluster munitions.
-Evidence indicates that Egypt exported or otherwise transferred cluster munition rockets to Syria in the past.
+Egypt is a producer, importer, exporter, and possessor of stockpiles of cluster munitions.
 Egypt states that it has not used cluster munitions, but since March 2015, it has participated in a Saudi Arabia-led military operation in Yemen that has used cluster munitions.

 The Arab Republic of Egypt has not acceded to the Convention on Cluster Munitions.

-Egypt participated in the Oslo Process that created the convention and engaged in the negotiations in Dublin in May 2008 as an observer but did not attend the Oslo Signing Conference in December 2008.
+Egypt participated in the Oslo Process that created the convention and engaged in the negotiations in Dublin in May 2008 as an observer, but did not attend the Oslo Signing Conference in December 2008.
 Despite participating in the process, Egypt expressed concern in October 2008 over both the “substantive content” of the convention and “the process which led to its conclusion outside the framework of the United Nations.”

-Egypt has shown interest in the convention, despite its lack of accession.
-It participated as an observer in the convention’s Second Meeting of States Parties in Beirut, Lebanon in September 2011 and attended intersessional meetings of the convention in Geneva in 2011 and 2013.
+Egypt participated as an observer in the convention’s Second Meeting of States Parties in Beirut, Lebanon, in 2011 as well as intersessional meetings in Geneva in 2011 and 2013.

 Egypt is not party to the Mine Ban Treaty.
-Egypt signed the Convention on Conventional Weapons in 1981, but has never ratified.
+Egypt signed the Convention on Conventional Weapons in 1981, but never ratified it.

 Production, transfer, and stockpiling

-Egypt is a producer, importer, exporter, and possesses stockpiles of cluster munitions.
+Egypt is a producer, importer, exporter, and possessor of stockpiles of cluster munitions.

 Two state-owned Egyptian companies have produced ground-launched cluster munitions:

-Egypt has imported a significant number of cluster munitions, primarily from the United States (US).
-The US provided at least 760 CBU-87 cluster bombs (each containing 202 BLU-97 submunitions) to Egypt as part of a foreign military sales program in the early 1990s.
+Egypt has imported a significant number of cluster munitions, primarily from the United States (US), which provided at least 760 CBU-87 cluster bombs (each containing 202 BLU-97 submunitions) as part of a foreign military sales program in the early 1990s.
 Lockheed Martin Corporation was awarded a US$36 million contract to produce 485 M26A1 Extended Range Multiple Launch Rocket System rockets for Egypt in November 1991.
 Between 1970 and 1995, the US also supplied Egypt with 1,300 Rockeye cluster bombs.

-Additionally, Jane’s Information Group notes that KMG-U dispensers of Soviet-origin are in service for Egypt’s aircraft.
+Additionally, Jane’s Information Group notes that KMG-U dispensers of Soviet-origin are also in service for Egypt’s aircraft.